k6 (Grafana) Alternatives

 Why use k6 over JMeter or other established tools?

-Three reasons: (1) modern JS scripting - k6 tests are JavaScript that engineers can write without separate XML or DSL learning; (2) Grafana Cloud bundle - test results integrate with Grafana dashboards your team already uses; (3) lightweight footprint - k6 binary plus a JS file replaces JMeter's JVM plus XML plus GUI.
-For modern web stacks (Node.js, Python, Go, Rust), k6 fits the team's existing JS knowledge.
-JMeter still wins for legacy protocol coverage and existing JMeter test libraries.
+Three reasons.
+The scripting is JavaScript, which most modern web teams already write; the test results integrate with the Grafana dashboards the team likely already uses for metrics; and the binary plus a JS file is a lighter footprint than JMeter's JVM plus XML plus GUI.
+For modern web stacks (Node, Python, Go, Rust), k6 fits the team's existing JS knowledge.
+JMeter still wins for legacy protocol coverage and existing JMeter test libraries, which is the lane BlazeMeter packages on top of.

 How do I evaluate load testing accuracy across tools?

-Two factors: (1) request-per-second capacity from a single VU - all listed tools handle 100+ RPS per VU on modern hardware; (2) protocol fidelity - HTTP/HTTPS is solid across all tools; gRPC, WebSocket, GraphQL vary in support depth.
-Test on representative workloads with parallel runs to verify equivalent metrics.
-Differences between k6, Locust, Gatling are usually within 5-10% on standard HTTP workloads; LoadRunner covers more protocol depth but at higher cost.
+Two factors matter.
+First, request-per-second capacity from a single virtual user; all listed tools handle 100+ RPS per VU on modern hardware.
+Second, protocol fidelity; HTTP and HTTPS are solid across all tools, but gRPC, WebSocket, and GraphQL vary in support depth.
+Run parallel against representative workloads to verify equivalent metrics.
+Differences between k6, Locust, and Gatling are usually within 5-10 percent on standard HTTP workloads.
+LoadRunner covers more protocol depth at a higher cost.

-Should I run load tests in CI/CD or as separate jobs?
+Should I run load tests in CI or as separate jobs?

-What about cloud cost for load testing at high VUh?
+What does load testing cost at high virtual-user counts?

 How do load testing and chaos engineering compare?

-Different categories.
-Load testing measures performance and capacity under high traffic (k6, Locust, Artillery).
+Different categories that compose.
+Load testing measures performance and capacity under high traffic (k6, Locust, Artillery, Gatling).
 Chaos engineering measures resilience under failure conditions (Gremlin, Chaos Mesh, Steadybit).
 Most production-grade SRE practice uses both: load tests verify capacity, chaos experiments verify resilience.
-Tools rarely overlap; pair load testing with chaos engineering rather than choose between them.
+Tools rarely overlap, so pair load testing with chaos engineering rather than choose between them.

 SE